shieldgenerator7/DnD-Stories/Agranari/Agranari DnD Races.md

 Crit Pointing – Whenever you land a crit against an opponent, you gain 1 crit range against that opponent until end of combat.

 Opponent Study – Whenever an opponent misses you with a weapon attack, they get -1 to hit you with that weapon until end of combat.
+However, if they roll a crit on an attack against you, that weapon resets to -0 to hit you.

 Born Fighter – Whenever you land a melee weapon attack on an opponent, you get +1 to hit them until end of combat.

 Adrenaline Rush – As a bonus action, gain increased power.
-For 1 minute, you have +1 AC, +1 to hit to all opponents, +10 movement speed, and the ability to take the Dash action as a bonus action.
-You can use this feature a number of times equal to your AdrenalinePower, and you regain charges after a long rest.
+For the duration, you have bonus AC, bonus to hit to all opponents, bonus movement speed, and the ability to take the Dash action as a bonus action.
+You can end Adrenaline Rush as a free action.
+Adrenaline Rush automatically ends if you fall unconscious.
+After Adrenaline Rush ends, take levels of exhaustion based on how long it was active.

-Tense Jump – As a reaction, gain +5 AC against weapon attacks until the next attack that misses.
+Jump Dodge – As a reaction to getting targeted by an attack, move 5ft in any direction and gain bonus AC against that attack.

-Battle Mercy – Opponents that are blinded, prone, or grappled can’t make opportunity of attacks on you.
+Battle Mercy – You gain bonus AC against opponents that are blinded, prone, or grappled.

-Track Prey – When you enter combat with a creature who you have been observing for at least the past 10 minutes, gain +1 crit range against them, and +1 to hit them.
+Track Prey – When you enter combat with a creature who you have been observing for enough minutes before battle, you can make an Investigation ability check on them, with a DC equal to their AC.
+If you succeed, gain bonus crit range against them, and a bonus to hit them.

 Lick Wounds – As an action, lick your wounds or the wounds of a target creature.
 Heal the target for 1d4.
 If your Adrenaline Rush is active, increase the healing by an additional 1d10.
 Your Adrenaline Rush ends.

 Howl – As an action, encode a short message into a howl.
 The message can be heard up to 1 mile away.
-If you hear a howl, you understand what the howl’s message, and may also be able to pinpoint where the howl came from and who sent the howl.
+If you hear a howl, you understand that howl’s message, and may also be able to pinpoint where the howl came from and who sent the howl.

 Quick Attack – As a reaction, hit a target within your reach with a melee attack.
+If you hit your attack, you may counter the action, bonus action, or movement you reacted to instead of dealing damage.

 ## Backgrounds